kellydinneen/nginx-sphinx/README.md

 - additional query options (return total hits for every agent, total frequency for every HTTP method+path combo, date range of log, etc)
 - ability to update previously parsed logs with new data
 - enhanced `--help`section with a more complete description of each command and errors to look out for
+- this app could be directly integrated with the Nginx API so that user logs could stream directly into the parser and the user could bypass reference to a log source file